Six eventful decades

 Georg H Endress led the company for four decades.
 He opened up new markets and fields of application, developing the company - specializing in level measurement and growing into a supplier of complete solutions for the processing industry.
 By 1995, when he handed the management of the company over to his second eldest son, Klaus, the backroom business had grown into a global company with 4,300 employees.

 Enhancing product basket and company culture

 Klaus Endress (born 1948) purposefully continued his father’s work and developed it, over time leaving his own managerial mark.
 He successfully met the challenges of a globalized world, recognizing the significance of services and solutions.
 Klaus Endress continued his commitment to a strong company culture and followed the strategy of sustainable growth.

 On 1 January 2014, Matthias Altendorf (born 1967) took over as CEO of the Endress+Hauser Group from Klaus Endress, who became President of the Supervisory Board.
 Mr Altendorf promotes digitalization and applications for the Industrial Internet of Things and is further developing the offering in the field of laboratory and process analysis.

 Endress+Hauser owns subsidiaries on all six continents.
-Today the Group employs a workforce of more than 13,000 employees in production, sales and services worldwide, generating net sales of more than 2,1 billion euros.
+Today the Group employs a workforce of more than 15,100 employees in production, sales and services worldwide, generating net sales of approximately 2.6 billion euros.